Kikwit: Colonial development

-Kikwit was a small town, but it was important to the Kwilu region as a port and administrative centre, serving as the capital of Kwilu District until 1954.
+Kikwit was a small town, but it was important to the Kwilu region as a port and administrative centre, as its location on a river in a densely populated part of the region was useful for establishing administrative and military control and communications.
+It served as the capital of Kwilu District until 1954.
 Kikwit was the region's leading producer of palm oil, producing 27,483 tons in 1956, and many workers came to the town from nearby Gungu and Idiofa.